mahyaret/mahyaret.github.io/_posts/2025-08-06-nfs-on-windows.md

 - photography
 ---

+I'm editing my photos directly from my NAS, and I’ve found that NFS, with its smaller overhead, performs better than Samba—even on Windows.
 On the Linux part - make sure your NFS Server Configuration is correct:
 - `sudo apt install nfs-kernel-server`
 - `sudo apt install nfs-common`